dirkroorda/laf-fabric/docs/texts/getting-started.rst

 #.
 Download a *miniconda* installer from `here <http://repo.continuum.io/miniconda/index.html>`_.
    Pick the one starting with *Miniconda3* that fits your operating system.
    Install it.
 If asked to install for single user or all users, choose single user.

 #.
+On Windows you could get into trouble if you have another Python.
+   If you have environment variables with the name of PYTHONPATH or PYTHONHOME, you should disable them.
+For diagnosis and remedy, see [#otherpython]_

+#.
 Start up a new command prompt, and say::

        conda install anaconda